Jang-woo-AnnaSoft/execution-state-preflight/README.md

 ---

+## Eight problems

+Getting to three checklists and two gates meant working through eight of them.

+1. Separating execution from verification — and separating who verifies (system / provider / user)
+2. Verifying conditions, not just values
+3. The system deciding what counts as unknown, not the model
+4. Human involvement guaranteed by the structure rather than by good intentions
+5. Per-field provenance records, as raw material for auditing and for assigning responsibility
+6. Rules becoming data attached to the tool instead of code, so they change without a deploy
+7. Failures having names — an *instruction gap* (the user's instruction was incomplete) and an *action definition gap* (the model reached for the wrong tool, or for one that doesn't exist yet)
+8. What can't run now being held rather than discarded

+---

 ## The three checklists

 The rules an action needs split by who defines them.
 This split is the whole design — everything below is machinery for enforcing it.